 - 171. The Utility Regulator is a body established by statute.
 It regulates inter alia persons (companies) involved in the generation, distribution, transmission, and supply of electricity in NI.
 The territorial extent of NI represents the limit of our powers. - 172.
-Article 12 of the Energy Order (Art 12) sets out our statutory responsibilities when exercising our electricity functions.92 The Art 14 power to effect licence modifications of the type sought in the C 25(1) request is part of our electricity functions. - 173.
-Art 12 starts by explaining our principal objective before going on to describe our general duties.
-It provides:
+Article 12 of the Energy Order (Art 12) sets out our statutory responsibilities when exercising our electricity functions.
+93 The Art 14 power to effect licence modifications of the type sought in the C 25(1) request is part of our electricity functions.

-92 These are the functions that are most relevant to our decision in fresh consideration of the Request (as clarified in the 18 May 2022 AWFL UR Letter).
+93 These are the functions that are most relevant to our decision in fresh consideration of the Request (as clarified in the 18 May 2022 AWFL UR Letter).